Sellur K. Raju: Political career

 He first won the Madurai (West) constituency in the state legislative elections in 2011 and has represented the party since.
 In 2016, Raju ran on a ticket, where he promised to turn Madurai into Sydney in a matter of 18 months as part of a smart city mission.

 He publicly stated his admiration for Rajinikanth when Rajinikanth had finally announced his political plunge in 2018.
 Later, he stated that Rajinikanth might be able to win over Karaikudi aachi (elderly woman) but not Tamil Nadu aatchi (regime).

+Tamilnadu Legislative Assembly Elections

 Thermocol Controversy

 In 2017, Raju used thermocol sheets to float in the Vaigai reservoir to conserve water.
 He had said that ₹10 lakh had been allocated for the experiment to cover a portion of the dam in order to reduce water loss due to evaporation.
 The sheets were swept away by strong winds just moments after Raju set pieces of polystyrene afloat.
 Social media reacted quickly, mocking him and the officials for coming up with such an idea.